StoriaAI/StoriaApp/README.md

 - AI-generated background music that matches the mood and setting of each page
 - Music plays continuously with seamless transitions between pages
 - Background generation of music for upcoming pages
+- Supabase-based music caching for faster loading and reduced API usage
 - Mobile-responsive design

 ## Tech Stack